kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That improves maintainability.

-## Framework Expertise Becomes Distributable
+## Framework Expertise Becomes Distributable { #framework-expertise-becomes-distributable }

 Historically, expertise was embodied in people.